KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 #### Step 8 - Bailout

-When you are satisfied with your store of gold and you would like to convert it into `ROGUE` coins, follow this procedure.
-(This assumes your player did not die.)
+If your character is still alive and you would like to leave the game, follow this procedure.

+This will convert your in-game gold to `ROGUE` coins at a ratio of `1:0.0005`, respectively.

 Quit the game by typing `Q` on the keyboard.